Wednesday, July 28, 2010

 5. Saute in olive oil cooking spray on both sides until lightly browned.

-These burgers are good and healthy!!
+These burgers are delicious and healthy!!
 Can be frozen..

-Top with sauteed onions and mushrooms, Greek tziki dip, red onion slices, eggplant dip from Trader Jo's, ketchup etc..
+Top with sauteed onions and mushrooms, Greek tziki dip, red onion slices, eggplant dip from Trader Jo's, ketchup , guacamole, etc.

 Sunday, July 11, 2010